ibm-cloud-docs/Cloudant/couchdb/support-couchdb.md

 ## {{site.data.keyword.cloud_notm}} Extension for Apache CouchDB
 {: #cloud-extenstion-for-apache-couchdb-support}

+The {{site.data.keyword.cloud_notm}} Extension for Apache CouchDB support service ends on 1 February 2023.
+As of that date, no further support for CouchDB is available via this service.
+No additional customers are being accepted for this service.
+Support might be available via [{{site.data.keyword.IBM_notm}} Open Source Support](https://www.ibm.com/services/technology-support/open-source){: external}.
+{: important}

 {{site.data.keyword.IBM_notm}} support for open source Apache CouchDB is offered by using the {{site.data.keyword.cloud_notm}} Extension for Apache CouchDB, which is only available to allow listed users.
 Contact your {{site.data.keyword.cloud_notm}} Sales representative if you are interested in this service.